vlandham/captain_z/out/captain_z.md

 "We'll land up there," he said to his men while pointing.
 The spot would be up the beach, close to the cliffs.

-Eventually, they made it and pulled their row boats up the beach.
+Eventually, they made it and pulled their rowboats up the beach.
 Then they set off creeping towards the cliffs.

 Captain Spears was leading the group.
 That red eye of his guiding him through the dark.
 The eye brought the ground closer, as if he were down there on his hands and knees with his nose to the sand.